ynashed/bionemo-fw-ea/CODE-REVIEW.md

--   We follow a revert + fix policy in the codebase for any showstopper bug that might appear as a result of an MR introducing errors not caught by sanity.
+-   We follow a revert + fix policy in the codebase for any showstopper bug that might appear as a result of an PR introducing errors not caught by sanity.
 In exceptional circumstances when an MR cannot be reverted and there is a hotfix ready, leadership can consider merging without revert.
 However, this should be an exception.